-Our services, inclusive of skilled nursing and physical therapy, educational and vocational programming, computer instruction, recreational activities, employment opportunities, and specialized transportation, combine to maximize the potential for personal success.
+Our services, inclusive of skilled nursing, physical and occupational therapy, educational and vocational programming, computer instruction, recreational activities, employment opportunities, and specialized transportation, combine to maximize the potential for personal success.
 Our interdisciplinary, professional staff develops individualized care plans for each resident, with a focus on how we can best help each resident become self-sufficient, and how each resident can work toward the achievement of their goals.
 Eligible candidates are fully supported in the process of transitioning to independent living.

 Cheshire Home participates in Medicaid, Medicare, third party insurance programs and self-pay.